DouglasUrner/ShopNotes/joinery/sliding-dovetails.md

 Cut tails on a router table using a feather board and a tall auxillary fence to ensure that the cuts are consistant.

+The pins on stopped sliding dovetails can be cut by plunging or breaching (?) the cutter - as long as the cutter is smaller in diameter than the width of the tail board the holes left will be hidden.
+If the cut on the pin boards is stopped about one cutter diameter from the end then the tails can be trimmed on the same setup.

 ### Articles

 * [How To Make Sliding Dovetails](https://www.wwgoa.com/article/making-sliding-dovetails/) - methods for both through and half-blind sliding dovetails.
 Suggests using a vee-groove bit (or a center finder bit) to help with setup.